JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-a-selection-or-class/index.md

  Note: There are key conflicts with the operating system shortcuts on certain versions of Linux.

 ## Reformatting with Intention Actions
-Let's keep working at the class level, and take a look at how are can format code with [intention actions](https://www.jetbrains.com/help/idea/intention-actions.html) in the next step.
+Let's keep working at the class level, and take a look at how are can reformat code with [intention actions](https://www.jetbrains.com/help/idea/intention-actions.html) in the next step.